sendevman/NETWorkM/README.md

 ## Code Signing Policy

-NETworkManager uses free code signing provided by [SignPath.io](https://signpath.io/) and a free code signing certificate from [SignPath Foundation](https://signpath.org/).
+NETManager uses free code signing provided by [SignPath.io](https://signpath.io/) and a free code signing certificate from [SignPath Foundation](https://signpath.org/).

-The binaries and installer are built on [AppVeyor](https://ci.appveyor.com/project/BornToBeRoot/networkmanager) directly from the [GitHub repository](https://github.com/BornToBeRoot/NETworkManager/blob/main/appveyor.yml).
+The binaries and installer are built on [AppVeyor](https://ci.appveyor.com/project/sendevman/NETManager) directly from the [GitHub repository](https://github.com/sendevman/NETManager/blob/main/appveyor.yml).
 Build artifacts are automatically sent to [SignPath.io](https://signpath.io/) via webhook, where they are signed after manual approval by the maintainer.
-The signed binaries are then uploaded to the [GitHub releases](https://github.com/BornToBeRoot/NETworkManager/releases) page.
+The signed binaries are then uploaded to the [GitHub releases](https://github.com/sendevman/NETManager/releases) page.

 ## Privacy Policy

 This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.

-NETworkManager has integrated the following services for additional functions, which can be enabled or disabled at the first start (in the welcome dialog) or at any time in the settings:
+NETManager has integrated the following services for additional functions, which can be enabled or disabled at the first start (in the welcome dialog) or at any time in the settings:

 - [api.github.com](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement) (Check for program updates)
 - [ipify.org](https://www.ipify.org/) (Retrieve the public IP address used by the client)